remipch/solar_concentrator/software/supervisor_controller/components/sun_tracker/README.md

-# sun_tracker
+# Sun tracker component

-The sun_tracker component goal is to keep the sun light at the center of the target area.
+The `sun_tracker` component goal is to keep the sun light at the center of the target area.

 Its main steps are :
 - use camera to capture image